 As we all know, there are many types/brands of filament on the market.
-I’m going to do all my calculations assuming you are using HATCHBOX PLA filament which is good for everyday usage.
+I’m going to do all my calculations assuming you are using HATCHBOX PLA, available on Amazon, filament which is good for everyday usage.
 You can always choose a cheaper filament to save some money but you may end up sacrificing quality.
 You can also look at some of the specialty filament that both those can get expensive and would most likely only be used on special prints.

 Really the filament you use should be the one you are comfortable with and can source for a good price.
 Personally, I buy mine on Amazon because the cost of gas/time to get to source it locally is more than buying it online.
 My goal here is to give you a good estimate on how much it will cost to print something, not what filament is the best so I’m not going to try to compare different types of filament in this article.